 A1MD (if A1FN=TIMR) or A2MD (if A2FN=TIMR) is ignored in this case.
-If alarm 1 is selected for dwell timer, an external 5V DC relay is required to drive AC load.

-3-9 Process Alarms
+3-8 Process Alarms

-There are at most two independent alarms available by adjusting OUT2.
-If AL2 is selected for OUT2, then OUT2 will perform alarm 2 function.
-Now A2FN can't be selected with NONE, otherwise Er06 will be displayed.
-A process alarm sets an absolute trigger level (or temperature).
-When the process (could be PV1.
-PV 2 or PV1-PV2) exceeds that absolute trigger level an alarm occurs.
-A process alarm is independent from set point.
-Adjust A1FN (Alarm 1 function) in setup menu.
+A process alarm allows for an absolute trigger level or specific temperature to be monitored.
+When the process exceeds that absolute trigger level an alarm occurs.
+A process alarm is independent of the set point.
+Adjust A1FN (Alarm 1 function) in the setup menu.
 One of 8 functions can be selected for process alarm.
-These are: PV1.H, PV1.L, PV2.H, PV2.L, P1.2.H, P1.2.L, D1.2.H, D1.2.L.
-When the PV1.H or PV1.L is selected the alarm examines the PV1 value.
-When the PV2.H or PV2.L is selected the alarm examines the PV2 value.
-When the P1.2.H or P1.2.L is selected the alarm occurs if the PV1 or PV2 value exceed the trigger level.
-When the D1.2.H or D1.2.L is selected the alarm occurs if the PV1-PV2 (difference) value exceeds the trigger level.
-The trigger level is determined by A1SP (Alarm 1 set point) and A1HY (Alarm 1 hysteresis value) in User Menu for alarm 1.
-The hysteresis value is introduced to avoid interference action of alarm in a noisy environment.
+When PV1.H or PV1.L is selected, the alarm monitors the PV1 value.
+When PV2.H or PV2.L is selected the alarm monitors the PV2 value.
+When P1.2.H or P1.2.L is selected the alarm trips if the PV1 or PV2 value exceeds the trigger level.
+When D1.2.H or D1.2.L is selected, the alarm occurs if the PV1-PV2 (difference) value exceeds the trigger level.
+The trigger level is determined by A1SP (Alarm 1 set point) and A1HY (Alarm 1 hysteresis value) in the User Menu for alarm 1.
+The hysteresis value is designed to prevent interference action of the alarm in a noisy environment.
 Normally A1HY can be set with a minimum (0.1) value.
-A1DV and/or A2DV are hidden if alarm 1 and/or alarm 2 are set with process alarm.